 For Westcoast, Parcelforce Worldwide's trust was key.
-Beyond trust, though, the most convenient delivery options have been shown to increase conversions by 38%,6 whilst 92% of customers make repeat purchases after receiving a good returns experience.7
+Beyond trust, though, the most convenient delivery options encourage shoppers while 92% of customers make repeat purchases after receiving a good returns experience.6

 Parcelforce Worldwide offers a range of convenient delivery options, including a timed next day delivery with a 1-hour delivery window, as well as some tech-focussed innovations of our own.

 Our leading-edge, award-winning8 dashboard makes managing deliveries easier than ever.
 You can track the status of every delivery, sort by service, postcode, delivery day, recipient and more, whilst accessing My Parcel Live to view 'out for delivery' parcels and allocated 1-hour slots.

 E-commerce will look to continue its growth this year via tech-focussed innovations aimed at recreating the in-store experience.
 Shoppers will be able to purchase faster on their mobile, discover new products, whilst buying and returning more conveniently than ever.